Ditch the Copycats — Explore Kansai Like a Local

 image 12

-Osaka is a treasure trove for art lovers, history buffs, and those seeking serene spiritual experiences.
+Osaka is a treasure trove for art lovers, history buffs, and those seeking serene spiritual experiences, with plenty of things to do in Osaka to satisfy every interest on your trip to Japan.
 Begin your cultural adventure at the cutting-edge Nakanoshima Museum of Art, a dynamic space showcasing both Japanese and global contemporary art within the heart of the city’s Nakanoshima area.
-Inside, you’ll encounter striking collections that span from early 20th-century masters to avant-garde Osaka artists like Shizuko Yoshikawa—whose works bridge postwar Japan with modern sensibilities.
+Inside, you’ll encounter striking collections that span from early 20th-century masters to avant-garde Osaka artists like Shizuko Yoshikawa—whose works bridge postwar Japan with modern sensibilities, reflecting the diverse experience in Osaka.

-For travelers drawn to historical sites, Shitenno-ji Temple stands out as one of the most significant Buddhist temples in the country.
+For travelers drawn to historical sites, Shitenno-ji Temple stands out as one of the most significant Buddhist temples in the country, a highlight among the many things to do in Osaka.
 Founded in 593 by Prince Shotoku, Shitenno-ji hosts annual rituals and vibrant markets, making it a living piece of Japan’s spiritual tradition.
 Time your visit for the grand Doya-Doya Festival in January, or simply enjoy the tranquil temple garden and iconic five-story pagoda.

 Osaka city’s passion for its past continues at the Osaka Museum of History, where interactive exhibits and panoramic windows frame views of the adjacent Osaka Castle—a juxtaposition of old and new.
 Families and curious tourists will also find quirky museums dotted throughout the metropolis, like the Japan Folk Crafts Museum, dedicated to everyday artistry, and smaller niche spots that explore everything from cup noodles to manga.

-If you’re interested in hands-on cultural experiences, head to Wad Café for a matcha tea ceremony.
+If you’re interested in hands-on cultural experiences, head to local temples in Japan, where you can immerse yourself in traditional practices and architecture.
+For a hands-on culture, join a tea experience at Wad Café.
 This modern spot guides guests through centuries-old etiquette, inviting them to savor Japanese tea and sweets in a contemporary, welcoming setting.

 Shop and Unwind: Where to Relax and Indulge